nervosnetwork/docs/docs/getting-started/lookup-transaction.md

 CKB-Explorer facilitates blockchain transparency by indexing and making all Nervos CKB transactions searchable in the most accessible way possible.

-**CKB-Explorer is not a wallet service provider, we do not store your private keys and we have no control over the transactions that take place over the CKB Network.**
+**Please note that CKB-Explorer is not a wallet service provider, we do not store your private keys and we have no control over the transactions that take place over the CKB Network.**

 To view a transaction on CKB-Explorer, please follow these instructions: